-When the dealers returned, the king again released his vicious horse among theirs, but this time it went right to the dealer’s savage horse and the pair stood licking each other, paying no attention to the other horses.
-The Bodhisatta explained to the upset king that they were friendly because they are so similar in personality: “Birds of a feather flock together.”
-The Bodhisatta used this as a lesson that the king should control his greedy nature, and from then on out he once again paid the horse dealers a fair price.
+When the dealers returned, the king again released his vicious horse among theirs, but this time it went right to the dealers’ savage horse and the pair stood licking each other, paying no attention to the other horses.
+The Bodhisatta explained to the upset king that they were friendly because they were so similar in personality: “Birds of a feather flock together.”
+The Bodhisatta used this as a lesson that the king should control his greedy nature, and from then on he once again paid the horse dealers a fair price.

 In the Lifetime of the Buddha

 The savage horses were earlier births of two violent, hot-tempered disciples, one who lived in the city and the other in the country.
 When the country disciple came to the town one time, some of the Buddha’s young disciples thought it would be entertaining to watch the two quarrel, so they brought him to the quarters of the city disciple.
 But when they met, they embraced, and were friendly and affectionate to each other.

 When the Buddha heard what had happened, he told the young disciples this story so they knew that these men had similar temperaments in the past.

 The king was an earlier birth of Ananda, one of the Buddha’s top disciples.